 Clothing and other products containing a minimum of 80% by weight of textile fibres must be labelled with the correct fibre composition (e.g. 100% Cotton or 100% Polyester).

-Further, the label must be permanent, which means it must either be attached to the clothing item or printed.
+Further, the label must be permanent, which means it must either be attached or printed to the item.
 A sticker is therefore not enough.
+The textile composition information on the label must be clearly separate from other information such as product care.

 - T-shirts